All Episodes

 And England did not have an ideology that sanctified mass slaughter.

-I mean, we can talk about war and so on, but with uh communism, it sanctifies mass slaughter because you label people as counter-revolutionaries, as reactionaries, as uh people with sympathies for the bourgeoisie, enemies of the proletariat.
+I mean, we can talk about war and so on, but with communism, it sanctifies mass slaughter because you label people as counter-revolutionaries, as reactionaries, as people with sympathies for the bourgeoisie, enemies of the proletariat.

 You dehumanize them.

-Uh You know, catch this fascist is sort of the typical example.
+You know, catch this fascist is sort of the typical example.

-It is really I mean, I would say it's an insult to the mafia because the mafia at least has to survive within the communities in which they live and has to provide some level of justice, sort of that famous opening scene of The Godfather.
+It is really, I mean, I would say it's an insult to the mafia because the mafia at least has to survive within the communities in which they live and has to provide some level of justice, sort of that famous opening scene of The Godfather.

-So they can't just be random and slaughter, they call them civilians, right?
+So they can't just be random and slaughter.

 The people outside the organized crime.